wviechtb/chesstrainer/README.md

 - [x] Add evaluation bar.
 - [ ] Add pawn promotion.
 - [x] Generate FEN for a position.
-- [ ] Get position evaluation automatically via Stockfish.
+- [x] Get position evaluations automatically via Stockfish (if installed).
 - [ ] Allow branching in sequences (maybe, as this requires a more substantial update).

 ## Meta